PizzaHomicide/Hisame/README.md

 - Allow user to specify which columns are shown in the list view
 - Common search component to make search/text filtering consistent across the application
 - Fetch users preferred title from AniList.
 Use this in place of config file preferred title option
+- [WINDOWS] MPV closes when the terminal is exited